MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-3a-add-a-file-receive-location-for-the-interact-real-time-scenario.md

 ---
 description: "Learn more about: Step 3A: Add a FILE Receive Location for the InterAct Real-Time Scenario"
-title: "Step 3A: Add a FILE Receive Location for the InterAct Real-Time Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Step 3A: Add a FILE Receive Location for the InterAct Real-Time Scenario" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: e5579375-8c05-4583-bcaa-b483ac275d8a
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 3A: Add a FILE Receive Location for the InterAct Real-Time Scenario
 Set up a receive location that enables you to easily drop test files for validation.
 You use this location to test the scenario.